FilipaGo/home-4-us-desktop-site-prototype/README.md

 </p>
 <br></br>

-Also, it had a huge bounce rate and wasn’t attracting many customers.
+Also, it had a huge bounce rate (45,51%) and wasn’t attracting many customers (about 124 users a month with an average of 1m07s per session).

 ## Redesign Goals and Scope

-Improve the website's navigation and build a responsive online shop that can help extend their customer base to other geographical areas, without investing in the rental of new spaces for physical shops, as well as improve sales, convert occasional users into registered clients, publicize promotional campaigns and new arrivals.
+The project goals included improving the website's navigation and building a responsive online shop that could help extend their customer base to other geographical areas, without investing in the rental of new spaces for physical shops, as well as improve sales, convert occasional users into registered clients, publicize promotional campaigns and new arrivals.

 Above all, a design that focus on the users, the products and reflects the brand's values: